axiand/origami/README.md

 You can find all of the documentation for Origami at [the origami-docs repo](https://github.com/axiand/origami-docs).

 # Getting Started
-Create your first project in just a few minutes.
-[See the Getting Started guide](https://github.com/axiand/origami-docs/blob/master/Getting%20Started/Intro.md)
+See how to create your first API project with [the Getting Started guide.](https://github.com/axiand/origami-docs/blob/master/Getting%20Started/Intro.md)